Writing a Philosophy Paper

 Essentially, a philosophy paper is an original, extended argument for some claim.

-The entire purpose of the paper you will write is to make a philosophical claim and then support that claim with reasons, evidence, arguments.
-The point is to attempt to convince your reader to believe your claim by presenting the best reasons you can muster for thinking that the claim is true.
+The point of the paper is to make a philosophical claim and then support that claim with reasons, evidence, arguments.
+You must attempt to convince your reader to believe your claim by presenting the best reasons you can muster for thinking that the claim is true.

 · This is not to say that you are not responsible for reading what other people have said before or during the writing of your paper.
 You are responsible for doing all of the reading assigned for the course for which you are writing the paper.